geoffleyland/lua-osm-tools/README.md

 # osmdb

 osmdb is a simple db format for storing osm data.
-I'm sure this must exist, right?
+I'm sure this must already exist, right?

-Anyway, it's not a geographic database or anything like that - it's just a fairly literal copy of the data.
+In any case, it's not a geographic database
+- it's just a literal copy of the data in an OSM XML or PBF file.
 It's not really intended for you to add to the database once you've read it - it's more of a import-the-whole-map-once-then-read-it kind of database.